Yanfenglong/Python2021/Functional and logic programming.md

 - Dataframe：index

-  Dataframe has both row and column indexes选择列 / 选择行 / 切片 / 布尔判断
+  Dataframe has both row and column indexes